Vincenzo Miserendino: Prominent works

 Miserendino became noted for his statues of Theodore Roosevelt and Franklin Delano Roosevelt.

 In 1922 Miserendino created a larger-than-life terracotta sculpture of Roosevelt sitting on a rock in safari hunting attire, with a giant lion head beside his feet.
 In addition to Roosevelt as Hunter, he also made two other Roosevelt portraits (Oklahoma City, OK, 1907) and (A. B. Davis Middle School, Mount Vernon, New York, 1923).

 Other prominent sculptures of Theodore Roosevelt are located in the Roosevelt Garden Apartments located at the Grand Concourse between 171st and 172nd Streets in Manhattan, in Roosevelt High School in Yonkers, New York and a Manhattan elementary school.

 A sculpture of Franklin Delano Roosevelt was done in 1934, along with a sculpture of Franklin Roosevelt's mother Sara Delano Roosevelt.
 Both sculptures are now in the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York.

 Miserendino did several statues of Christopher Columbus, one of which is an 8 1/2' bronze statue of Christopher Columbus mounted on a 10 1/2' foot marble pedestal in City Park, Reading, Pennsylvania.
-It was commissioned by the United Italian Societies of Reading and Berks County for the 500th anniversary of the Columbus voyage to the new world, and unveiled and dedicated on October 12, 1925.
-The statue was rededicated in 1992.
+It was commissioned by the United Italian Societies of Reading and Berks County and was unveiled and dedicated on October 12, 1925.
+The statue was rededicated in 1992 for the 500th anniversary of the Columbus voyage to the New World.
 Another statue of Columbus is on the lawn of the Connecticut State Capitol.
 This statue was removed in 2020 due to the ongoing controversy on the legacy of Christopher Columbus and vandalization of other Columbus statues around the country.

 In 1930, he sculpted a public monument of Thomas Mott Osborne, a prison reform leader, from bronze and granite for the department of parks and recreation in Auburn, NY.